 “Am I a celebrity there?”
 McCann pondered.
 “I wouldn’t say that.
 But in some literary circles, I am.”

 Sijo builds on what haiku starts.
 Similarly constructed from three lines, sijo lines have four parts allowing for additional syllabic legroom, instead of haiku’s rigid five-seven-five syllabic structure.
 Sijo writers get 43 to 45 syllables to play with, so long as the third line contains a twist, a point of dramatic change.

 Sijo’s roots go back to the 1300s, “and it was up until the 20th century that it was mostly composed and sung, not written and published,” McCann said.
 The industrial era ushered in publishing as a primary outlet for sijo writers.
 But one of the things that McCann is most interested in is reconnecting contemporary sijo to performance, “but not necessarily the old Korean-style performance.”

 “I don’t play it well, but it’s a very friendly instrument,” said McCann.
 “But because sijo is a four-part line, it fits into other forms of music that have four parts, like blues or bossa nova.”

 Soundbytes: David McCann sings 'Azaleas'

-McCann started writing poetry in Miss Allen’s 10th-grade English class at Newton High School, but it wasn’t until the mid-1960s, when he was a volunteer in the Peace Corps and living in Korea, that he tapped into his life’s calling by fortuitously picking up a book by the poet Sowol Kim.
+McCann started writing poetry in his 10th-grade English class at Newton High School, but it wasn’t until the mid-1960s, when he was a volunteer in the Peace Corps and living in Korea, that he tapped into his life’s calling by fortuitously picking up a book by the poet Sowol Kim.